 - 1/4 teaspoon vanilla extract

 - 2 cups (325 g) blueberries, rinsed and drained (if using frozen blueberries, thaw and drain first)

 - Powdered sugar for dusting

 Add the eggs one at a time and beat until well blended.
+Stir in the lemon zest if using.
 Reduce the speed of the mixer to low and slowly add the flour mixture, beating until smooth.

-4 Combine the berries with the remaining teaspoon of flour and the lemon juice in a bowl.
+5 Toss berries with flour and lemon juice, spoon over batter: Combine the berries with the remaining teaspoon of flour and the lemon juice in a bowl.
 Spoon the berry mixture over the batter.

 6 Bake: Bake on middle rack in oven for 50 to 55 minutes at 350°F, or until a tester inserted into the center comes out clean.